Jahia/OSGi-modules-samples/datasource-samples/README.md

 You can also use the sample config file and deploy it in the Jahia'Karaf configuration folder : /var/jahia/karaf/etc/org.jahia.modules.sample.datasource.cfg

-Notice: You may use environment variables in the configuration fields to avoid storing sensitive information in the configuration file.

 ## Test datasource connection

 You can test the datasource in the JCR Console using the following groovy script :